cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 This works in a game where crafting and automation go hand-in-hand.
-The player is incentivized to build things not by hand, but by a chained-together array of mining rigs, belts, and assembly machines that all combine together to make Factorio fun!
-While it can be increasingly expensive to craft upgraded items, that is an intentional game mechanic so that players are, well, actually playing Factorio.
+The player is incentivized to build things not by hand, but by a chained-together array of mining rigs, belts, and assembly machines that all combine together to make *Factorio* fun!
+While it can be increasingly expensive to craft upgraded items, that is an intentional game mechanic so that players are, well, actually playing *Factorio*.

 But for a game like *Animal Crossing*, for example, where crafting, despite it's fun and peppy animation, takes a tedious amount of time (~3 sec per craft).
 This